← Back to blog

 Introduction

 It has been a busy semester and also my last semester at CMU.
-Finally, I retired from the 15-445/645 teaching assistant position.
-Thanks to the whole TA team and Andy/Jignesh, the BusTub project evolved a lot and saw exciting changes in the past semester.
+I have finally retired from the 15-445/645 teaching assistant position.
+Thanks to the whole TA team and Andy/Jignesh, the BusTub project evolved significantly and saw exciting changes over the past semester.
 In this blog post, I will go over all these changes and the outlook for the BusTub project.

-This is a series of blog posts on the design choices and the design goals of the BusTub project during my time of being a TA for the Database Systems course.
+This is part of a series of blog posts about the design choices and goals of the BusTub project during my time as a TA for the Database Systems course.
 Previously, we had…

 Switching the Course Projects

-In the previous semesters, the course projects are composed of:
+In previous semesters, the course projects were composed of:

 SemesterProject 0Project 1Project 2Project 3Project 4